Tell me if this false dichotomy sounds familiar:

 It’s a very appealing false dichotomy to the average Christian.
 The focus remains firmly on them and their felt needs, which anyone would like.
 They can be fed and not feed, be served but not serve, embrace the rhetoric of evangelism without its practice or, more importantly, its sacrifice.
 It’s no wonder it’s where most churches have landed.

 So, how is that working for us?

 Not very well.
-The rise of the Nones just keep rising.
-According to a recent Gallup survey, Americans’ membership in houses of worship has continued to decline to such a degree that last year it dropped below 50% for the first time in Gallup’s eight-decade trend.
+The rise of the Nones seems unstoppable.
+According to one Gallup survey, Americans’ membership in houses of worship has continued to decline to such a degree that last year it dropped below 50% for the first time in Gallup’s eight-decade trend.
 In 2020, 47% of Americans said they belonged to a church, synagogue or mosque, down from 50% in 2018 and 70% in 1999.
 As anyone in the social sciences will tell you, that precipitous of a drop is simply jaw-dropping.